Connecting Out-of-School Professionals since 2022.

 The theme for the first conference was ‘Bringing the Forgotten Sector Together’.
 The sector felt overlooked.
 It was the poor relation to Early Years.
 It felt under-appreciated by parents.
 The first conference presented one of the first opportunities the sector had to connect face-to-face with the Department for Education (DfE).

 At the first conference, the DfE were in listening mode.
 It was clear that change was coming - but it was not clear what that change was.
 The second conference saw more conversations with DfE and a clearer view of imminent change.
-And, as we plan the 2024 conference, the sector is in the middle of a £289million investment as part of the National Wraparound Childcare Programme - it is safe to say that in 2 years the sector has gone from being forgotten to having the most significant investment in years.
+At the time of the 2024 conference, the sector had a £289million investment as part of the National Wraparound Childcare Programme.
+It is safe to say that in 2 years the sector had gone from being forgotten to having the most significant investment in years.

-The theme of the 2024 conference is Building Sustainable futures.
-That is sustainability in all its guises.
+The theme of the 2024 conference was Creating Sustainable Futures.
+We focussed on sustainability in all its guises.
 Provision that will continue to exist once the National Wraparound Childcare Programme funding ends.
 Provision that is financially sustainable.
-But more than that - as the sector matures, it is time for us to think about our impact on the planet and how we can not only embed environmentally-friendly business practice into our organisations, but also how we support the next generation in understanding how they can make positive environmental changes.
+But more than that - as the sector matures, it is time for us to think about our impact on society and the planet and how we can not only embed child-focussed and environmentally-friendly business practice into our organisations, but also how we support the next generation in understanding how they can make positive environmental and social changes.